Maui Weather Forecast for April 02, 2025 | Maui Now

 West Side

-Tonight: Partly cloudy.
-Haze.
-Lows 65 to 72.
-South winds up to 10 mph shifting to the southeast after midnight.

-Wednesday: Mostly sunny with isolated showers in the morning, then partly sunny with scattered showers in the afternoon.
+Today: Partly sunny.
+Isolated showers in the morning, then scattered showers in the afternoon.
 Haze through the day.
-Highs 76 to 82.
-Southwest winds up to 15 mph.
+Highs 76 to 81.
+West winds up to 10 mph.
 Chance of rain 30 percent.

-Wednesday Night: Mostly cloudy.
+Tonight: Mostly cloudy.
 Isolated showers in the evening.
 Haze through the night.
-Lows 65 to 72.
+Lows 65 to 71.
 Light winds.
 Chance of rain 20 percent.

+Thursday: Partly sunny with isolated showers.
+Haze.
+Highs 77 to 82.
+Light winds becoming north up to 10 mph in the afternoon.
+Chance of rain 20 percent.

 South Side

-Tonight: Partly cloudy.
-Haze.
-Lows 64 to 74.
-West winds up to 15 mph in the evening becoming light.

-Wednesday: Mostly sunny in the morning, then partly sunny with isolated showers in the afternoon.
+Today: Mostly sunny in the morning, then mostly cloudy with isolated showers in the afternoon.
 Haze through the day.
-Highs around 83.
-Southwest winds up to 15 mph increasing to 10 to 15 mph in the afternoon.
+Highs around 84.
+Light winds becoming southwest up to 10 mph in the afternoon.
 Chance of rain 20 percent.

-Wednesday Night: Mostly cloudy with isolated showers in the evening, then partly cloudy after midnight.
+Tonight: Mostly cloudy with isolated showers in the evening, then partly cloudy after midnight.
 Haze through the night.
-Lows 62 to 74.
-Southwest winds up to 10 mph in the evening becoming light.
+Lows 64 to 74.
+Light winds.
 Chance of rain 20 percent.

-North Shore

-Tonight: Mostly cloudy in the evening then becoming partly cloudy.
-Isolated showers.
+Thursday: Partly sunny with isolated showers.
 Haze.
-Lows around 68 near the shore to around 50 near 5000 feet.
-Southeast winds up to 15 mph.
+Highs around 85.
+Light winds becoming north up to 10 mph in the afternoon.
 Chance of rain 20 percent.

+North Shore

-Wednesday: Mostly sunny with isolated showers in the morning, then partly sunny with scattered showers in the afternoon.
+Today: Partly sunny.
+Isolated showers in the morning, then scattered showers in the afternoon.
 Haze through the day.
 Highs 77 to 83 near the shore to around 66 near 5000 feet.
-Southeast winds up to 15 mph.
+East winds up to 15 mph.
 Chance of rain 50 percent.

 Central Maui

-Tonight: Partly cloudy.
-Haze.
-Lows around 66.
-South winds up to 10 mph shifting to the east after midnight.

-Wednesday: Mostly sunny in the morning, then partly sunny with isolated showers in the afternoon.
+Today: Mostly sunny in the morning, then mostly cloudy with isolated showers in the afternoon.
 Haze through the day.
-Highs 79 to 85.
-Southwest winds up to 15 mph.
+Highs 80 to 85.
+Light winds.
 Chance of rain 20 percent.

-Wednesday Night: Mostly cloudy.
+Tonight: Mostly cloudy.
 Isolated showers in the evening.
 Haze through the night.
-Lows around 65.
-South winds up to 10 mph in the evening becoming light.
+Lows around 66.
+Light winds.
+Chance of rain 20 percent.

+Thursday: Partly sunny with isolated showers.
+Haze.
+Highs 80 to 86.
+North winds up to 10 mph.
 Chance of rain 20 percent.

 Upcountry